FriedBreakfast/Psi/doc-sphinx/internals/issues.rst

   use ``llvm.invariant.*`` intrinsics as well.
   This could also allow an optimization if the allocated value is in fact a global constant, because then it can be stored in a global variable.

-* Add an ``eval`` instruction.
-  This should take a functional term as an argument and guarantees that the term is evaluated before the following instruction.
-  This will eventually allow errors from functional evaluation to occur, and be handled reliably because when they occur can be known.
-  AFAIK the only such error is division by zero but it would be nice to be able to handle this with an exception.
-  LLVM does not support catching synchronous hardware exceptions currently so an explicit check will be required.

-  The result type of this instruction should be ``empty``: later uses of the argument value will automatically pick up the previous evaluation, and attempting to get the ``eval`` instruction result to appear equivalent to its argument will just mess up term equivalence checking.

 * Function parameter attributes, particularly ``nonnull``, which should be set for reference-type arguments.